open-cluster-management-io/cluster-proxy/FQA.md

 <a name="custom-proxy-server-hostname"></a>

+## 1. What is drawback of "PortForward" mode proxy ingress?

+The "PortForward" will be starting a local proxy server in the addon agent which is proxying the tunnel handshake and data via a port-forward long connection.
+E.g. for a 3-replicas proxy server and 3-replicas proxy agent environment, each agent will be maintaining 3 port-forward connection so in all there's will be 3x3=9 long connections from each managed clusters.
+The kube-apiserver has a limit in HTTP2 max concurrent streams prescribed by `--http2-max-streams-per-connection` flag which is defaulted to 1000.
+So under "PortForward" mode we need to take care of the number of inflight long-running streams when we're managing more and more clusters.

-## 1. What if my hub cluster doesn't support "LoadBalancer" type service?
+## 2. What if my hub cluster doesn't support "LoadBalancer" type service?

 By default, the cluster-proxy addon-manager will be automatically provisioning a "LoadBalancer" typed service which is for listening tunnel handshakes from the